 Students may double major in Global Studies and other majors across the University, including students studying in the Schools of Architecture, Commerce, Education, Engineering and Public Policy.
-Students are not permitted to double-major in Global Studies and any other College major that requires an application.
-(These include American Studies, Modern Studies, Poetry Writing, Environmental Thought and Practice, Human Biology, Echols Interdisciplinary Major Program, Media Studies, Neuroscience, Philosophy Honors, Political and Social Thought, Politics Honors, Political Philosophy, Policy, and Law.)
+Students are not permitted to double-major in Global Studies and any other College major that requires an application. (ie. American Studies, Modern Studies, Poetry Writing, Human Biology, Echols Interdisciplinary Major Program, Media Studies, Neuroscience, Philosophy Honors, Political and Social Thought, Politics Honors, Political Philosophy, Policy, and Law.)
 You may apply to multiple College majors, but if you are accepted into Global Studies and another application-based College major, you must choose one or the other.
 You can, however, major in Global Studies and participate in the distinguished majors program of another department.
-Approximately 50% of GSVS students combine their studies with a second major and others pursue minors in diverse disciplines.
+Approximately 50% of GSVS students combine their studies with a second major and many others pursue minors in diverse disciplines.

-You will need the following documents in order to complete your application.
-Once you have them prepared, email your materials in a single PDF file to firstname.lastname@example.org.
+The following documents are required to apply.
+Assemble all three into a single PDF file and email to firstname.lastname@example.org.
 If you are applying to more than one track, please be sure to email each application separately.

 1. PERSONAL STATEMENT: No more than 500 words, typed and double-spaced.
 Please answer the following questions: Why are you interested in the Global Environments + Sustainability track of the Global Studies major?
 What is your proposed area of focus within the major, and how would you support that focus with courses, research and/or study abroad?
 Focus areas may be geographical or topical, such as water, food, energy, urbanism, business, social equity, environmental restoration, etc.